How to be Realistically Productive in Life: A Curated Guide. Part#1

-I would suggest you not to get into intricate planning, more often than not it becomes the biggest demotivating factor.
+I would suggest you not get into intricate planning, more often than not it becomes the biggest demotivating factor.
 Unless you have to schedule for professional reasons, don't.

 Keep the list aside to review the next morning before getting started to dive in.

 I have most commonly used this technique to wake up on time.
 I would repeat to myself the time I would want to get up before dozing off.
 Belief is essential for this to work.
-It could take you time, especially if waking up is difficult for you.
+It could take your time, especially if waking up is difficult for you.
 But, I would always wake up at around that time, more frequently, a few minutes before.

 There are no snooze buttons in this strategy, hence if you get specific with timings, you would have to invariably follow.

-This technique is the easiest in a way, because all you have to do is pick the first task off that list and then go with the flow.
+This technique is the easiest in a way because all you have to do is pick the first task off that list and then go with the flow.

 At the end of the day, pat your back, big or small, achievements are achievements.

 (The secret behind this technique is the psychology of I "could" instead of I "should".
-You view the objectives on the list as choices, and not having set time parameters you feel more at control)
+You view the objectives on the list as choices, and not having set time parameters you feel more at the control)